 National Institute of Allergy and Infectious Diseases

 Maria Luisa Simoes

 University of Washington

 William Trager Award for Basic Parasitology

 The William Trager Award, established by the ACMCIP in 2015, recognizes a fundamental breakthrough in molecular, cellular or immunoparasitology.
 This annual award is named in honor of Prof. William Trager, PhD, a past President of ASTMH who established in vitro culture conditions for Plasmodium parasites and thereby directly enabled almost all of the current fields of basic and applied malaria research.
-This is not a career recognition award, but is to recognize a recent breakthrough in basic parasitology that has been published, usually with the nominee as corresponding author, between two and fifteen years ago.
+This is not a career recognition award, but is to recognize a recent breakthrough in basic parasitology that has been published, usually with the nominee as corresponding author, between two and fifteen years before the date of nomination.
 The awardee will be announced during the ASTMH’s Annual Meeting Awards Ceremony and the award will be made at ACMCIP’s Business Meeting.
-Full eligibility and application details will be available spring 2017.
-For full biography, read more...
+For full biography, read more..

 Center for Infectious Disease Research

 2016 Woods Hole Award Winners

 ||Amanda Lukens, Broad Institute/Harvard Chan School of Public Health